If you are an artist and looking for a compact and powerful drawing device, you must have come across Apple iPad Pro and the Microsoft Surface Pro.

 In this Apple iPad Pro and Microsoft Surface Pro 7 comparison, we will take an objective look at both these tablets to help you figure out – which of the two tablets is a superior drawing device? and which tablet will suit your needs better?

-So if you are thinking about getting one of these tablets for drawing, sketching, writing, or any form of digital art – this is a must-read for you.
+So if you are thinking about getting either the Apple iPad Pro or Microsoft Surface Pro 7 for drawing, sketching, writing, or as a two in one work/ entertainment device – this is a must-read for you.

 Display comparison – iPad Pro and Surface Pro 7

-A screen is one of the most important parts of a drawing device because that is where all the action happens.
+A screen is one of the most important parts of a drawing device because that is where everything happens.

 Here is the list of all the features and the overall rating of displays that come with Apple iPad Pro and Microsoft Surface Pro 7.

 |Apple iPad Pro|